gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Insiders edition (deprecated use pre-release instead)

-The Publish Insiders workflow is no longer available and replaced with the pre-release edition.
+The Publish Insiders workflow is no longer available and was replaced with the pre-release edition.